Migrating from Apple PDFKit

 PDFXKit is a drop-in replacement that gives you the same APIs as PDFKit while using PSPDFKit under the hood, with only a few tweaks required.
 PDFXKit gives you full access to the underlying PSPDFKit, allowing you take advantage of all PSPDFKit features, components, and tools if and when you need them.

 PDFXKit is open source.
-Please visit the project page on GitHub for more info.
+Visit the project page on GitHub for more information.

 Conclusion